 Our Cannabis team helps clients address complex legal issues and navigate current and pending federal, state, and local laws and regulations as the cannabis industry rapidly expands in the United States.

 Clients operating in this emerging industry face unique issues while cannabis remains prohibited at the federal level.
 Our experienced team helps businesses, investors, and individuals in the fast-moving medical and adult-use sectors find solutions for these issues every step of the way.
-We tailor teams for each client’s unique needs, drawing on the capabilities of lawyers and lobbyists across the firm who focus on state and federal regulatory advice, venture capital and emerging growth companies, corporate transactions, intellectual property, licensing, tax, litigation, insurance consulting and recovery, and beyond.
+We tailor teams for each client’s unique needs, drawing on the capabilities of lawyers and lobbyists across the firm who focus on state and federal regulatory advice, corporate (from formation, financings and through to exit), tax structuring, licensing, litigation, insurance consulting and recovery, and beyond.

 We help guide clients through various cannabis-related issues, including:

-- Counseling clients on the impending new round of cannabis applications in New Jersey
+- Counselling clients on cannabis applications in New Jersey;

-- Participating in negotiations with landlords related to contingency agreements under which an applicant automatically will enter into a lease agreement upon the successful submission of a cannabis license application and conversion of a sublease to a direct lease in connection with an exit);
+- Real estate issues with landlords (including, negotiating transactions whereby an applicant automatically will enter into a lease agreement upon the successful submission of a cannabis license application and conversion of a sublease to a direct lease in connection with an exit);

-- Representing a cannabis branding company in a trademark dispute with another cannabis company
+- Representing a cannabis branding company in a trademark dispute with another cannabis company; and

-The firm’s Food & Drug Law lawyers regularly analyze and advise on state and federal laws, regulations, and legislative proposals impacting the growth of the cannabis industry, and our team keeps clients informed on the risks and opportunities affecting their businesses.
+Our lawyers regularly analyse and advise on state and federal laws, regulations, and legislative proposals impacting the growth of the cannabis industry, and our team keeps clients informed on the risks and opportunities affecting their businesses.
 Several of our lawyers serve on the state bar committees, where they helped create commentary to legislatures on the proposed language of cannabis legalization bills.
 A member of our team served as front office counsel to a governor while the state embarked on an ambitious expansion of its medical marijuana program, bringing hands-on regulatory and legislative experience.